soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 A Triple Store is selected as a parallel storage because it offers several capabilites

-- It allows the linking of different knowledge models, e.g. to connect the SWR metadata model with existing and new knowledge structures on soil health and related domains
+- It allows the linking of different knowledge models, e.g. to connect the SWR metadata model with existing and new knowledge structures on soil health and related domains.
-- It allows reasoning over the relations in the stored graph, and thus allows connecting and smartly combining knowledge from those domains
+- It allows reasoning over the relations in the stored graph, and thus allows connecting and smartly combining knowledge from those domains.
-- Through the SPARQL interface, it allows users and processes to use such reasoning and exploit previously unconnected sets of knowledge
+- Through the SPARQL interface, it allows users and processes to use such reasoning and exploit previously unconnected sets of knowledge.

 ### Git: User enhanced metadata